llrs/experDesign/README.md

 <!-- badges: end -->

-The goal of experDesign is to help you manage your samples before an experiment but after they are collected.
-For example, checking for common problems in the data, and help reduce or even prevent batch bias before performing an experiment, or measure once it is already done It provides four main functions:
+The goal of experDesign is to help you distribute your samples before an experiment but after they are collected.
+For example, checking for common problems in the data, and reducing or even preventing batch bias before performing an experiment, or measuring it once the experiment is performed.
+It provides four main functions:

 - `check_data()`: Check if there are any problems with the data.
 - `design()`: Randomize the samples according to their variables.
 - `replicates()`: Selects some samples for replicates and randomizes the samples (highly recommended).
 - `spatial()`: Randomize the samples on a spatial grid.

+There are other helpers.

 ## Installation